noynaert/csc187handouts/unit10/10_030_Packages_and_Classes.md

-# 10.020 📦 Packages and Classes 📦
+# 10.020 📦 Packages and Namespaces 📦

 ## The problem of naming things

 > There are only two hard things in Computer Science: cache invalidation and naming things.     -- Phil Karlton

-## The Namespace Problem

-Not a major problem when almost all programs were written "in house."

-As software became more sophisticated, it started incorporating other software.
-That created naming conflicts.

-The problem was that each software developer needed to have a unique "Namespace."

-### The Namespace Problem in our class

-Last week I made a point of naming my methods "parseInt" and "parseDouble."
-I even used the same data types as an argument so that the methods had the same signature.
-It worked because my method was created in a different namespace of the Main class.
-The full name of the three potentially conflicting methods was Double.parseDouble(), Integer.parseInt(), Main.parseDouble(), and Main.parseInt().
-Java just let me skip typing out the Main. when I was calling methods in the same class.

-### What about a namespace for Classes?
+## What about a namespace for Classes?

 But what about names of classes?
 Is there a way to protect class names so we don't have to worry about duplicating them?